Gerry Anderson: Live-action work

-During production of UFO, Anderson was approached directly by Harry Saltzman (at the time co-producer of the James Bond film series with Albert "Cubby" Broccoli), and was invited to write and produce the next film in the series, which was to be Moonraker.
+During production of UFO, Anderson was approached by Harry Saltzman to write and produce the next entry in the James Bond film series, which was to be Moonraker.
 Collaborating with Tony Barwick to provide the characterisation, whilst he himself focused on the action sequences, Anderson wrote and delivered a treatment to Saltzman.
 Nothing ultimately came of it, and Broccoli and Saltzman proceeded to make Diamonds Are Forever (1971) and Live and Let Die (1973) and, after co-producing 1974's Bond film, The Man with the Golden Gun, the Saltzman-Broccoli partnership dissolved.
 Offered £20,000 for the treatment, Anderson refused, fearing that if he accepted he would not be at the helm when it was made; the next Bond film to be made was 1977's The Spy Who Loved Me.
-(This film used only the title of the actual Ian Fleming novel.)
 Anderson started legal proceedings against Broccoli for plagiarism of story elements but withdrew the action shortly after, nervous of the legal might lined up against him.
 He relinquished the treatment, and received £3,000 in compensation.
 A film version of Moonraker was eventually produced in 1979, but did not involve any of Anderson's material.

 By the time UFO concluded, the relationship between the Andersons had deteriorated.
 Although produced under the aegis of a new company, Group Three Productions (the three being both of the Andersons and Reg Hill), Anderson decided not to work with his wife on his next project, the ITC action series The Protectors.
 It was one of Anderson's few non-original projects.
 Lew Grade himself was heavily involved in the programme, and cast both the lead actors, Robert Vaughn and Nyree Dawn Porter.
 The production was difficult for Anderson, who clashed with the famously difficult Vaughn.
 There were also many logistical problems arising from the Europe-wide filming of the show, but it was very successful in both the UK and America and its theme song "Avenues and Alleyways" became a hit record in the UK for singer Tony Christie.
 It was also the first live-action series produced by Anderson to survive to a second season.